Terms and Conditions of Residence Hall Occupancy, 2019-2020

 Life Office of the anticipated date and time of arrival.
 ANY STUDENT who has not claimed

-his/her room assignment by the first day of classes of each semester, and has not
+their room assignment by the first day of classes of each semester, and has not notified

-notified the Residence Hall Director or the Residential Life Office, will be considered
+the Residence Hall Director or the Residential Life Office, will be considered a "NO

 - For energy conservation and security reasons, the residence halls are closed during